-The library will be closed for the summer starting on Saturday, June 26, 2021.
-We will reopen on Monday, August 9, 2021.
-If you have library materials to return, please place them in the drop box to the left of the front entrance.
-If you need to contact a librarian for reference or research assistance, please email Rob Cagna at email@example.com or Matthew Flint at firstname.lastname@example.org.
+The library will be open for special summer hours starting on Tuesday, July 13, 2021.
+We will be open Tuesdays-Thursdays from 1:00pm until 4:00pm.
+We will be closed Fridays-Mondays.
+If you have library materials to return after hours, please place them in the drop box to the left of the front entrance.
+If you need to contact a librarian for reference or research assistance, please email Rob Cagna at firstname.lastname@example.org or Matthew Flint at email@example.com.
+Also, Interlibrary Loans are temporarily suspended.
+We will resume this service in August.

 The Friends of Hackney Library hosted speculative fiction author John Kessel as the featured speaker for the Spring 2021 Lecture on Tuesday, March 23, 2021 at Hackney Library on the Barton College campus.
 (Speculative fiction includes science fiction, fantasy, slipstream and other works that embrace supernatural or futuristic themes; this is our first time hosting an author working in this genre.)